 Cloning Vector: Definition, Types, Examples, Diagram, Technique

-Edited By Irshad Anwar | Updated on Aug 10, 2024 07:10 PM IST
+Edited By Irshad Anwar | Updated on Nov 21, 2024 09:43 AM IST

 A cloning vector is a small DNA molecule that carries an independent origin of replication and can be used to insert a foreign DNA fragment in a host cell for cloning.
 In genetic engineering, cloning vectors are used to prepare recombinant DNA molecules and are subsequently transferred into host cells to amplify.
+This is one of the important parts of genetics in Biology.

 What is a Cloning Vector?

-Cloning vectors are basic tools in genetic engineering and biotechnology; these vectors are vehicles that introduce foreign genetic material into host cells.
+Cloning vectors are basic tools in genetic engineering and biotechnology.
+These vectors are vehicles that introduce foreign genetic material into host cells.
 In simple words, cloning vectors help transfer the foreign material into the host cell.
 These are the tools that help scientists manipulate the genetic make-up of genes and thereafter enable recombinant DNA leading to further research work in many fields, including medicine and agriculture.

-Cloning vectors were discovered back in the 1970s, when recombinant DNA technology appeared.
+Cloning vectors were discovered back in the 1970s when recombinant DNA technology appeared.
 The first vectors, for instance, plasmid pBR322, were designed for replication inside bacterial cells, thus signifying the very beginning of modern genetic engineering.

 Essential Features of Cloning Vectors